arsitektur-jaringan-komputer/Modul-Sisop/Modul3/README-EN.md

 ```

 OPTIONS is used for additional configuration for the container, such as naming the container with `--name`.
 IMAGE is the name of the Image that will be used as the container.
 TAG is the version of the Image, and defaults to latest if not defined.
 COMMAND and ARG... are used to specify the commands and arguments that the container will run when it is freshly started.

-For example, to run the Docker Image from the Dockerfile we created earlier, we can use the command `docker run -p 3000:3000 simple-docker-app`, -p 3000:3000 is an option to map port 3000 on the container to port 3000 on our host machine, so that the application in this container can be accessed in our web browser by visiting the port 3000 address on our host machine.

 #### Docker Image Commands